RoboticExplorationLab/Algames.jl/README.md

 A package for solving constrained dynamic games written in Julia.
 Currently, the following methods are implemented with a common interface:

-[ALGAMES (Augmented Lagrangian Games Theoretic Solver)](https://rexlab.stanford.edu/papers/ALGAMES.pdf): A fast solver for constrained dynamics games formulated as MDPs that features:
+[ALGAMES (Augmented Lagrangian Games Theoretic Solver)](https://rexlab.stanford.edu/papers/ALGAMES.pdf): A fast solver for constrained dynamics games that features:
-  * General nonlinear cost functions, including minimum time problems
+  * General nonlinear cost functions
   * General nonlinear state and input constraints
-  * Infeasible state initialization
-  * Square-root methods for improved numerical conditioning
-  * Active-set projection method for solution polishing

 All methods utilize Julia's extensive autodifferentiation capabilities via [ForwardDiff.jl](http://www.juliadiff.org/ForwardDiff.jl/) so that the user does not need to specify derivatives of dynamics, cost, or constraint functions.